 Monday, April 21, 2014

-After a long building process, an inordinate amount of research and all the red tape, we've finally launched our brand new website!
+After a long building process and an inordinate amount of research, we've finally launched our brand new website!

-All of us at American Health Value are so excited to collaborate with Idaho Independent Bank to bring Idahoans what we're referring to as "Idaho's Premier Medical Savings Account", and we finally get to announce the launch of our new website to prove it!
+All of us at Idaho Independent Bank are so excited to make this committment to bring Idahoans what we're referring to as "Idaho's Premier Medical Savings Account", and we finally get to announce the launch of our new website to prove it!

-Even though MSAs have been around for a while, not many Idahoans have one and almost nobody knows about them.
-On top of that, we know the MSA topic can be a little dry and sometimes gets complicated.
+Even though Idaho MSAs have been around for a quite some time, not many Idahoans have one and almost nobody knows about them.
+On top of that, we know the Idaho MSA topic can be a little dry and sometimes gets complicated.
 So with all that in mind...our goal was to make this website as consumer-friendly as we possibly could.